fatfingers23/MTRASRustWorkshop/notes.md

 ## 01 Hello World

 Every great adventure in programming starts with a Hello World!
 This is no difference.

 Inside of [01_hello_world_begin.rs](/src/bin/01_hello_world_begin.rs) you will find the starting template.

 todo should I write notes here or just use code comments?
 Should we type out things or rely on the bonus things?

+//todo make an example with a button press and show the match for on/off for the neo pixel
+//Make sure to explaina nd show match since its a rust thing